peter88213/nvhelp-de/source/characters_menu.rst

 -  If a character is selected, the new character is placed after the selected one.
 -  Otherwise, the new character is placed at the last position.
--  The new character has an auto-generated title.
+-  The new character has an auto-generated Titel.
 You can change it in the right pane.
 -  The status of newly created characters is *minor*.